Dreambound

 To become a certified Diagnostic Medical Sonographer, you will need to follow these steps:

-After completing an accredited sonography program and gaining clinical experience, you will be eligible to take the certification exam.
-The American Registry for Diagnostic Medical Sonography (ARDMS) offers certification exams in various specialties, including abdominal sonography, obstetrics and gynecology sonography, and cardiac sonography.
+4. Pass the Certification Exam: Once you've completed your accredited sonography program and gained sufficient clinical experience, you'll be eligible to take the certification exam administered by the American Registry for Diagnostic Medical Sonography (ARDMS).
+Certification exams are available in specialties such as abdominal, obstetrics and gynecology, and cardiac sonography.

 How do I get a job as a Diagnostic Medical Sonographer?